edumserrano/dotnet-sdk-extensions/docs/dev-notes/github-workflows.md

 The [dependabot/fetch-metadata](https://github.com/dependabot/fetch-metadata) can be used to extract information about the dependencies being updated by a Dependabot generated PR.

 This output from that action could be stored as artifacts if the information is required by a priviliged workflow.
 One could use the [actions/upload-artifact@v2](https://github.com/actions/upload-artifact) action to upload artifacts from the non provoliged workflow and the [dawidd6/action-download-artifact@v2](https://github.com/dawidd6/action-download-artifact) to download artifacts on the priviliged workflow context.
-For an example see commit [cleanup workflows](https://github.com/edumserrano/dot-net-sdk-extensions/commit/fffb5dea150f5cbc94fc413f559f47eda2886329) which shows how these were being used in an earlier version of the workflow for auto merge of dependabot PRs.
+For an example see commit [cleanup workflows](https://github.com/edumserrano/dot-net-sdk-extensions/commit/fffb5dea150f5cbc94fc413f559f47eda2886329) which shows how these were being used in an earlier version of the workflow for auto merge of Dependabot PRs.

 ## codeql workflow